 Ooma is a Google Voice alternative with virtual receptionists, overhead paging support, and unlimited voice calls to the US, Canada, Puerto Rico, and Mexico.
 You can access their mobile app and desk phone service directly from the base plan.

-Although it’s a Google Voice alternative with video conferencing capabilities, Ooma lacks advanced features (unless you can afford to upgrade).
+Although it’s a Google Voice alternative with video conferencing capabilities, Ooma lacks advanced features (unless you upgrade).
 It only offers phone numbers local to the US, for one.
-You also need to upgrade to access texting, voicemail transcriptions, and access to the Ooma desktop app.
+You also need to upgrade to access texting (which is limited to 250 free messages per user per month), voicemail transcriptions, and access to the Ooma desktop app with calling.

 Unless you’re already using desk phones and think overhead paging would be useful to your business, Ooma probably won’t make much sense for your business communication stack.